 18. Bath Chew Valley Caravan Park, Bath

-Stay overnight in a beautiful landscaped garden style campsite and enjoy the nearby championship fly-fishing lake or bird-watching in the surrounding country park.
+Stay overnight in a beautifully landscaped garden style campsite and enjoy the nearby championship fly-fishing lake or bird-watching in the surrounding country park.
 The luxury toilets and showers are designed as individual “en suite” units and they are also heated in the winter time.
 Located close to the tourist city of Bath, bustling Bristol as well as Weston-super-Mare.

 19. Gibraltar Farm Campsite, Lake District (South)